tokio-rs/website/content/docs/going-deeper/architecture.md

   original request.

-* At the **application** layer, the details of how requests and responses are mapped onto a transport doesn't matter.
+* At the **application** layer, the details of how requests and responses are mapped onto a transport don't matter.
 A single application may be receiving and issuing requests for many different protocols.
 An HTTP server application will be receiving HTTP requests, and then in turn, issuing database requests or other HTTP requests.